 Through one perspective, fanatics, experimenters and those who are seeking alternative medical therapies can now access what was deemed forbidden and unable to heal, that is, cannabinoids and terpenoids in their purest form.

-But, through another perspective, a lot of new challenges are created, some more problematic for society than others.
+But through another perspective, a lot of new challenges are created, some more problematic for society than others.

-Shatter is most certainly one of them.
+Shatter is most certainly one of those concentrates.

 So, here we go.

 What is Shatter?